 Who the card is best for

 Do you travel a lot and eat at restaurants regularly?
 If so, Chase Sapphire Reserve® can easily be one of the best rewards cards to keep in your wallet.
-It starts by offering 3X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+It starts by offering 3X points on travel immediately after earning your $300 travel credit.
+3X points on dining at restaurants & 1 point per $1 spent on all other purchases. $0 foreign transaction fees.

 Before you get too excited about those benefits, here’s the catch: This card comes with a $450 annual fee, along with a $75 charge per year for each authorized user you want to add.